 Sometimes identifying the cause of lameness can be more tricky than you might think, although with x-rays, scans and even just a general examination, usually, a vet will be able to help provide a diagnosis so that appropriate treatment can be given.
 Below are some of the reasons why your dog may be limping.

-This is one of the most common reasons for limping and, if the injury was not serious, it can often clear up with rest and time.
+This is one of the most common causes of limping and, if the injury was not serious, the dog limping can often clear up with rest and time.

 If the injury was more serious it could be that additional treatment, possibly surgery and sometimes pain relief may be required.
-It could be anything from a torn ligament, to a dislocation or fracture.
+It could be anything from a torn cruciate ligament, to a dislocation or fracture causing the dog limping.
 Fractures left untreated are not only extremely painful but they can also cause infections or further mobility problems.

 The most common medical condition that would cause stiffness and lameness is Arthritis.
 Osteoarthritis is a degenerative condition so it means that older dogs will often develop this.
 Whilst there is no cure for it there are a number of treatments that can help slow the progression and alleviate any discomfort caused.